-hey — some people do.
+Hey — some people do.

-there are some mistakes here and there. that’s kind of par for the course with anything i record. i enjoy those humanizing moments and make a point of keeping them around. i expect i always will. we didn’t use a click track anywhere, so sometimes you’ll hear something slow down a little (our love was bound to die comes back from a false ending sounding like it’s trying to pull itself up a steep hill) or speed up a little (a puddle in may) mid-song. or you’ll hear a bit of between-song banter, or nails clicking on piano keys.
+There are some mistakes here and there.
+That’s kind of par for the course with anything I record.
+I enjoy those humanizing moments and make a point of keeping them around.
+I expect I always will.
+We didn’t use a click track anywhere, so sometimes you’ll hear something slow down a little (Our Love Was Bound to Die comes back from a false ending sounding like it’s trying to pull itself up a steep hill) or speed up a little (A Puddle in May) mid-song.
+Or you’ll hear a bit of between-song banter, or nails clicking on piano keys.

-i’m sure there are some people who think those things sound unprofessional. me, i’ve always felt the little bits of imperfection and messing around have a way of grounding the music and giving it a stronger sense of place. in this case the place is a room in a house with some instruments and recording equipment in it, and a piece of paint missing from the ceiling near the piano.
+I’m sure there are some people who think those things sound unprofessional.
+Me, I’ve always felt the little bits of imperfection and messing around have a way of grounding the music and giving it a stronger sense of place.
+In this case the place is a room in a house with some instruments and recording equipment in it, and a piece of paint missing from the ceiling near the piano.

-saner people would re-record the vocal track. i was convinced that take was the best take we were ever going to get and it was perfect the way it was. i didn’t want to mess with it. so i did what i could to soften the crispy bits by riding the fader, and otherwise left it alone.
+Saner people would re-record the vocal track.
+I was convinced that take was the best one we were ever going to get and it was perfect the way it was.
+I didn’t want to mess with it.
+So I did what i could to soften the crispy bits by riding the fader, and otherwise left it alone.

 On Marie, Marie, Quite Contrary, when Steve came back in for the sped-up ending I grabbed a shaker and started shaking, and for the first few seconds i was too close to the guitar mics.
 So for a few seconds the shaker is too loud in the mix, and there wasn’t anything I could do about it.

 To paraphrase something someone I was in love with long ago and far away once said, “You takes what you gets when you gets it.”